Understanding Self-Admitted Technical Debt in Test Code: An Empirical Study: Discussions

 {\bf Implication 1. \ts should not be considered as a negligible concern. } \\ RQ1 revealed that a non-negligible number of Test SATD instances exist in software repositories.
 Specifically, software testing plays a crucial role in modern software development, necessitating more proactive test writing than before~\cite{DBLP:journals/access/GurcanDCRS22, DBLP:conf/mipro/HynninenKKT18}.
 In fact, we observed a significantly larger ratio of Test SATD compared to a previous study conducted a decade ago~\cite{DBLP:journals/ese/BavotaQOLB15}, despite examining different projects.
 Many recent studies have reported that the quality of test code leads to serious quality issues in production~\cite{DBLP:journals/tse/AthanasiouNVZ14, DBLP:conf/icsm/SpadiniPZBB18}.
 This suggests that \textit{researchers should recognize the importance of studying SATD not only in production code but also in test code}.
 As previous studies have done for production code, future research should investigate the impact of Test SATD on reliability~\cite{DBLP:conf/wcre/WehaibiSG16} and maintainability~\cite{DBLP:conf/icsm/PotdarS14} of software.

 {\bf Implication 2.
-Test SATD is likely to be associated with code quality issues. } \\ RQ2 clarified that methods containing \ts have more lines of code (LOC), annotations, and code smells than methods without Test SATD.
-From the perspectives of LOC and annotations, this suggests that Test SATD tend to reside in more complex test code.
+Test SATD is likely to be associated with code quality issues. } \\ RQ2 clarified that methods containing \ts have more lines of code (LOC), annotations, complexity, and code smells than methods without Test SATD.
+From the perspectives of LOC, annotations, and complexity, this suggests that Test SATD tends to reside in larger and more complex test code.
 However, we also found that Test SATD is not associated with test smells (\ie they are independent).
-This implies that test smell detection tools are not identifying most of the test issues, which is a gap to be fill by researchers and tool developers.
+This implies that test smell detection tools are not identifying most of the test issues, which is a gap to be filled by researchers and tool developers.
 Compared with code smells, test smells are a relatively recent concept and are still under development.
 Therefore, we recommend that \textit{researchers and tool developers should endeavor to identify new types of test smells, referring to Test SATD in practice.}

 {\bf Implication 3.
 Developers should consider using code completion tools specialized in test code. } \\ RQ3 categorizes the types of Test SATD.
 We found that the most frequent category was ``Indicating incomplete or unimplemented tests.''
 This suggests that developers often stop writing assertions and document unfinished tests or insufficient test cases as SATD.
 This behavior may be due to limited time or other constraints, but assertions are usually written with only a few lines of code.
 It is unclear why developers leave a few-line comments instead of writing assertions.
 Therefore, we recommend that \textit{researchers investigate why developers did not finish writing assertions through surveys or interviews}.
 Additionally, \textit{practitioners could consider using copilot tools, especially code completion tools for test code~\cite{DBLP:conf/icse/NieBLMG23,DBLP:conf/iwpc/ZhuLXTZP024}}.